 Glynn Valley Forest Plan

-The Glynn Valley Forest Plan covers 647 Hectares of the Public Forest Estate between Bodmin and Liskeard in Cornwall.
+The Glynn Valley Forest Plan covers 647 Hectares of the nation's forests between Bodmin and Liskeard in Cornwall.
 The woodlands feature prominently within the landscape on both sides of the river Fowey, viewed from the main rail and road corridors running through the valley.
 A series of narrow, densely wooded tributary valleys and richer agricultural land and broadleaved woodland in the valley bottom characterise this stretch of the river.

 The public forest here is a mixture of productive conifer plantation, mature and regenerating broadleaved woodland and open areas, including some agricultural land.
 Just under half of the area covered by the plan is classified as ancient woodland, most of it Plantation on Ancient Woodland Sites (PAWS), but there are isolated pockets of native broadleaves among the conifer stands.